-These Jurassic creatures are the closest living thing we have to a velociraptor.
+These Jurassic creatures are the closest living thing we have to a Velociraptor.
 As one of the most dangerous birds in the world, it’s hard to imagine that they have any predators.

 What eats a cassowary?